lowerzedo/backend_kaya/README.md

 Detailed details

-Python 3.11, Flask 3.0.3 are used. (others u may find in requirements.txt)
+Python 3.11, Flask 3.0.3 are used. (others may found in requirements.txt)

 To create tables i used SQLAlchemy, with which I declared tables as classes and then used Flask-Migrate to populate them in the postgres db